open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 #### Equipment

-Jackal Infantry Minors and Majors are equipped with one of the following: a Plasma Pistol, a Plasma Rifle, or a Needler.
+Jackal Infantry Minors and Majors are equipped with a Point Defence Gauntlet and one of the following weapons: a Plasma Pistol, a Plasma Rifle, or a Needler.

 -----